Batman The Escape: AstroWorld

 In December 1992, AstroWorld announced that they would be receiving Batman The Escape for the park's 25th anniversary.
 The ride was given a new color scheme and featured over 100 special effects.
 It reopened on April 24, 1993.
 A Batcave adjacent to the coaster was created out of an artificial mountain for a previous attraction and heavily themed as guests would prepare to ride the coaster – its theme would later be removed in 1998.

-On September 12, 2005, Six Flags CEO, Kieran Burke, announced that AstroWorld would be closed at the end of the 2005 season and later demolished.
+On September 12, 2005, Six Flags CEO, Kieran Burke, announced that AstroWorld would be closed permanently at the end of the 2005 season on October 30 and be later demolished.
 The company cited issues such as the park's performance, and parking challenges involving the Houston Texans football team, Reliant Stadium, and the Houston Livestock Show and Rodeo leveraged with the estimated value of the property upon which the park was located.
 Company executives were expecting to receive upwards of $150 million for the real estate, but ended up receiving less than half of that amount.
 After spending $20 million to demolish the park and clear the land, Six Flags received $77 million when the bare property was sold to a development corporation in 2006 (reported in a corporate earnings report).
 This transaction contributed to the decision by shareholders of the company to remove CEO, Kieran Burke, from his position on the board.
 He was replaced by Mark Shapiro formerly of Disney and ESPN.